mbfgroup/qmmm/README.md

 # QM/MM MD Tutorial
 This is intended to be a tutorial for how to system build + launch QM/MM MD simulations from a single MD snapshot.
+This example will be for a CPC trimer with one position chromophorylated, but can be adapted for other protein systems.

 ## Software needed:
 --> VMD